Do you know how to analyze a composition? Discover the olfactory pyramid to find the 3 notes of perfumes and the 7 fragrance families.

 Finally, the very volatile top notes, which lack persistence, contribute to giving the perfume a very pleasant smell when the bottle is opened.

-If you are the kind of person who values the longevity of perfumes above all else, this section will be of particular interest to you.
-Perfume lovers choose perfumes with "fixatives", substances composed of heavy products and which create the final notes of the perfume, ensuring its necessary longevity.
-As fixatives, one can use substances of animal origin (ambergris, musk, beaver tail, etc.) or plant origin (sandalwood, oak moss, vetiver, sage, etc.) as well as synthetic products (artificial musk, vanillin, ionones, salicylates, coumarin, etc.).
-These are the ingredients of the olfactory pyramid that are called base or base notes.
+If you are the type of person who values the longevity of perfumes above all else, this section will be of particular interest to you.
+Perfume lovers choose perfumes with "fixatives," substances composed of heavy products that create the final notes of the perfume, ensuring its necessary longevity.
+As fixatives, one can use substances of animal origin (ambergris, musk, beaver tail, etc.) or plant origin (sandalwood, oakmoss, vetiver, sage, etc.) as well as synthetic products (artificial musk, vanillin, ionones, salicylates, coumarin, etc.).
+These ingredients of the olfactory pyramid are called base or base notes.
 These perfume notes can remain on your clothes for days.
-For your information, our eau de parfum are vegan.
+For your information, our eau de parfum is vegan.

-By themselves, natural fixatives have a pungent and distinctive smell.
-But in a composition, if you choose a precise dosage, these ingredients give the perfume both staying power and exciting mystery and sophistication.
-For example, substances of animal origin have the ability to round off the scent, ennoble it and give the perfume temperament and refinement.
+Natural fixatives have a pungent and distinctive scent on their own.
+However, when combined in a composition, if the dosage is precise, these ingredients give the perfume both staying power and an exciting sense of mystery and sophistication.
+For example, substances of animal origin have the ability to round out the scent, ennoble it, and give the fragrance character and refinement.

 How are perfumes classified?

-Every perfume has something to say about the personality or mood of the wearer.
+Every fragrance has something to say about the personality or mood of the wearer.
 Perfumes are as individual as they are personal.
-For convenience, various classifications have been developed to distinguish groups of perfumes based on their dominant notes.
-You may have heard of the 7 families of perfumes.
+For convenience, various classifications have been developed to distinguish fragrance groups based on their dominant notes.
+You may have heard of the seven fragrance families.
 This is one of the most common classifications in perfumery.

 What are the 7 perfume families?